RealAceYT/ENTREP-HrBrain/replit.md

-# HR Assistant System (A.C.E)
+# HR Assistant System (A.C.E) HumanAllies

 ## Overview

-A.C.E (AI-powered Complaint & Employee assistance system) is a comprehensive HR management platform that combines modern web technologies with AI capabilities to streamline employee relations, complaint management, and HR processes.
+A.C.E (AI-powered Complaint & Employee assistance system) or HumanAllies for short, is a comprehensive HR management platform that combines modern web technologies with AI capabilities to streamline employee relations, complaint management, and HR processes.
 The system provides both employee-facing and HR management interfaces with intelligent automation for complaint analysis, scenario training, and meeting coordination.

 ## User Preferences